 Hi I'm Dallas

-I am a husband of 6 years and father of two kids (a son and a daughter) with another daughter due very soon!
-I recently finished a Master's degree in statistics from Purdue University and currently work as a statistical programmer for cancer research lab in Indiana.
+I am a husband of 10 years and father of three kids (a son and two daughters).
+I hold a Master's degree in statistics from Purdue University and currently work as a clinical data scientist for a cancer research lab in Indiana.
 I love to travel!
-I have visited 27 states and 6 other countries outside of the US.
-I speak English and Russian, and I am fascinated with all other languages; I just don't have opportunities to develop them.
-My biggest language goals are to learn Swahili, modern Greek, and Icelandic.
-Irish Gaelic would be cool too.
+I have visited 29 states and 8 other countries outside of the US.
+It is my goal in life to visit all 50 states and every European country (many trips already in planning stages).
+I speak English and Russian, but I am fascinated with all other languages; I just don't have opportunities to develop them.
+My language bucket list includes Slovenia, German, Irish, Icelandic, Swahili, Xhosa, Modern Greek, and Arabic.
+Of course, any language would do.
 I am interested in music.
 I have been singing in choirs since I was 4 years old, and I am self-taught on the piano.
+I also have an odd instrument collection consisting of a didgeridoo, bodhran, pan flute, bongo drums, and an ocarina.

 Why I am a Mormon